tnebooks/12th-chemistry/content.en/docs/surface-chemistry/_index.md

 The size of colloidal particles ranges from \(1 \ \mathrm{nm} \ (10^{-9} \ \mathrm{m})\) to \(1000 \ \mathrm{nm} \ (10^{-6} \ \mathrm{m})\) diameter.

-3) Colloidal solutions are heterogeneous in nature having two distinct phases.
+**3) Colloidal solutions are heterogeneous in nature having two distinct phases.**

  Though experiments like dialysis, ultrafiltration and ultracentrifuging clearly show the heterogeneous nature in the recent times colloidal solution are considered as border line cases.

 **4) Filtrability:**